 For some patients, there are instances where LASIK may not be the best option.
 Reasons might include thin or irregular corneas, prescriptions out of range for a good LASIK result, ocular pathology or unrealistic patient expectations.
 Fortunately, many patients can benefit from other procedures that we offer.

-Known also by an earlier name, PRK, this procedure involves reshaping the cornea on the surface without creating a flap.
+This procedure involves reshaping the cornea on the surface without creating a flap.
 It may be recommended if the corneas are too thin and/or irregular.
 Also, patients involved in certain avocations where there is a higher possibility of ocular trauma may be good candidates for this.
 Treatment outcomes are similar to LASIK.
 The recovery time takes longer and should be planned for postoperatively.
 Patients must not work or drive for the first 4 days.
 It may take at least one month for the vision to stabilize.
 We use the Allegretto Wave laser, the same laser as we do with LASIK, to reshape the eye.
-The only difference between ASA and LASIK is where we direct the treatment.
+The only difference between PRK and LASIK is where we direct the treatment.
 With ASA we apply the laser to the corneal surface.
 With LASIK we apply the laser underneath a thin corneal flap.

-Best candidates for the Visian ICL are between ages 21 and 50 with moderate to severe nearsightedness with or without astigmatism.
+the best candidates for the Visian ICL are between ages 21 and 50 with moderate to severe nearsightedness with or without astigmatism.
 The vision must be stable for at least a year prior to surgery.
 A complete eye exam and detailed measurements are made to make sure the best outcomes are obtained.
 In preparation for the procedure, your doctor will use a laser to make two small spots on the iris in each eye.
-The purpose of these is to reduce the chance of developing a pressure build up in the eye following the ICL surgery.
+The purpose of these is to reduce the chance of developing a pressure build-up in the eye following the ICL surgery.